About Message in a Bottle Hunter – Why I Find Messages in Bottles

 Ahoy!
 My name is Clint Buffington, and I find messages in bottles and then share the stories of the people who sent them.
 I also help connect others who have sent or found messages in bottles, because, if you ask me, every new friendship makes the world…well, friendlier!
 And I think we could use a bit more of that, don’t you?

 Here’s a little video about what I do and why.

-I write about finding messages in bottles and meeting the people who sent them.
-Time after time, I am amazed by the power of these bottled notes.
-They may seem silly to some, but messages in bottles have the power to connect people in a profound way.
-They create real friendships between strangers all the time.
-They make people care about each other–people who never even knew each other existed before.
-And, especially with older messages like this one, a message in a bottle may be the most important letter some ever receive.
+I am perennially amazed by the power of messages in bottles.
+They may seem silly to some, but, personally, I find that messages in bottles have the power to connect people in profound ways.
+Messages in bottles create real friendships between strangers; they make people care about each other–people who never even knew each other existed before.
+And, especially with older messages, a message in a bottle may be the most important letter some ever receive.

 That bottle sparked something in me that led to finding more messages, and led to this blog.
 The idea of finding even a single message in a bottle had always enchanted me–but to find dozens of them?!
 How could I NOT write about it?!

 Why I Will Always Look for Messages in Bottles

 Over time, I found that most people who send messages in bottles are wonderful, kind, friendly folks, who enjoy making friends with the person on the other end of their bottle.